 Another modeler that is quite good is the Neural DSP Quad Cortex.
-We have done a thorough review on this one too and so once you finish checking out the Line 6 Pod Go, have a look!
+I have done a thorough review on this one too.
+And so once you finish checking out the Line 6 Pod Go, have a look!
 It’s probably some of the most advanced DSP that exists in guitar amp modelers today.

 The POD Go is a great new addition to the Line 6 catalog.
 It is very easy to learn to use and has some great sounds and features.
 For the price, you really cannot go wrong here.
 It can simplify your rig when you need something small, light, and easy to carry around.

 If you own a Helix, you might be disappointed as some of the more powerful features are not found in the POD Go.
 Although that was the plan according to Line 6.
 They went for a simple-to-use multi-effect processor with a smaller price tag.

 I give this unit a thumbs up!
 There is a ton of things it can do and so many features that any player would benefit greatly!
 The new POD Go will surely take this line in a great new direction!